legobuff/workshop-pe/exercises/part02-dtr-repository-rbac.md

 By the end of this exercise, you should be able to:

- - Create Repositories under organzations, teams and users
+ - Create Repositories under organizations, teams and users
  - Understand the usage of private repositories
  - Connect an RBAC model to repositories
  - Understand the promotion feature of DTR

-## Part 1 - Pre-Requisits
+## Part 1 - Prerequisites

 Since we need Organizations, Teams and Users, it is highly recommended you follow the exercise https://github.com/stefantrimborn/workshop-pe/blob/master/exercises/part02-ucp-rbac-structure.md first.